The Crescent Hotel ‘America’s Most Haunted Hotel’

 A Crescent Mystery Unsolved

 A frequent phenomenon happens on the 3rd floor where the hotel connects to an annex that was used during the hotel’s tenure as a hospital.
 This area is said to be where the portal is located.
-Multiple guests report faintness, passing out, and temperature changes at this location with no know explanation.
+Multiple guests report faintness, passing out, and temperature changes at this location with no known explanation.
 Guests will suddenly fall pale, fainting.
-Recovery is immediate, usually, but it does further substantiate the ghostly claims of the hotel and its connection to the other side.
+Recovery is usually immediate, but it does further substantiate the ghostly claims of the hotel and its connection to the other side.

 Strange Archeological Finds

 There has been an uptick of activity at the hotel since the discovery of something truly stomach-turning — hundreds of Baker’s glass bottles labeled ‘secret formula’ as well as jars containing medical specimens that had been surgically removed from former patients.
 This had basically created a makeshift graveyard.
-A dark and ominous figure has been recently reported roaming around the former morgue and there has been an increase of physical touch by unseen hands.
+A dark and ominous figure has been recently reported roaming around the former morgue, and there has been an increase of physical touch by unseen hands.

-As one can see, the reports go on and on, and on.
+As one can see, the reports go on and on and on.
 A quick dive into the internet will tell of throes of other reports from hotel guests.
 If you find yourself in Arkansas, consider a night’s stay at this historic lodging and take your chances at experiencing something truly out of this world.
 For more on another haunted historic lodging, check out our article about The Sagamore in Lake George!